check-spelling-sandbox/redpanda/docs/rfcs/20191122_precalculated_iotune_info.md

 redpanda will go the last mile for its customers, and that we're always one step ahead.

-Additionally, it will provide us with a very broad picure of the approximate performance baseline across clouds and storage types.
+Additionally, it will provide us with a very broad picture of the approximate performance baseline across clouds and storage types.

 ### Alternatives considered